-The “Church of the Holy Archangles” in the Armenian quarter in the old city of Jerusalem is by local tradition built over the house the high priest Annas, the father in law of Caiaphas, the high priest known in the New Testament to interrogate Jesus (John 18:13, cf. luke 3:2).
+By local tradition the “Church of the Holy Archangels” in the Armenian quarter is built over the house the high priest Annas, the father in law of Caiaphas, who was also a high Priest.
+Caiaphas is known as the high priest who interrogated Jesus (John 18:13, cf. Luke 3:2).
 Later both Annas and Caiaphas interrogated Peter and John (Acts 4:6).
-Annas son Annas had also “James the Just” executed (Ant.
+Annas son Annas was also a leading figure in Jerusalem, and had James “the Just” executed (Ant.
 20 9).

 In the courtyard of the church is an old, walled olive tree.
-By local tradition it is from “Earliest Christian times”, and never seems to grow old.
-Its fruits is believed to be an effective remedy to high fever.
+By local tradition it is from “Earliest Christian times”.
+Its fruits are believed to be an effective remedy to high fever.

 Reputed for its healing powers among the locals, in Arabic the name of the church became “Deir el Zitoun” (=”The Monastery of the Olives”).